weaveworks/weave/site/proxy.md

 variable by space-separating them, as in `WEAVE_CIDR="10.2.1.1/24 10.2.2.1/24"`.

-## <a name="usage-with-ipam"></a>Usage with IPAM
+## <a name="ipam"></a>Automatic IP address assignment

-To automatically assign a unique IP address to a container, weave must be told on startup what range of addresses to allocate from.
-For
-example:
+If [automatic IP address assignment](ipam.html) is enabled in weave, e.g. by launching it with

     host1# weave launch -iprange 10.2.3.0/24
-    host1$ weave launch-proxy
-    host1$ export DOCKER_HOST=tcp://host1:12375

-With this done, we can automatically assign an address to a container by providing a blank `WEAVE_CIDR` value, as in
+then containers started via the proxy can be automatically assigned an IP address by providing a blank `WEAVE_CIDR` environment variable, as in

     host1$ docker run -e WEAVE_CIDR= -ti ubuntu /bin/sh

-Alternatively, to enable automatic allocation of all containers without a `WEAVE_CIDR`, we can launch the proxy with the `--with-ipam` option.
-For example:
+Furthermore, it is possible to configure the proxy such that all containers started via it are automatically assigned an IP address and attached to weave network, *without having to specify any special environment variables or other options*.
+To do this we launch the proxy with the `--with-ipam` option, e.g.

     host1$ weave launch-proxy --with-ipam
-    host1$ export DOCKER_HOST=tcp://host1:12375

-Now, containers will always be automatically assigned an IP address and attached to the weave network when we start them.
-For example:
+Now any container started normally, e.g.

     host1$ docker run -ti ubuntu /bin/sh

-More details on IPAM can be found in the [IPAM documentation](ipam.html).
+gets attached to the weave network with an automatically assigned IP address.
+Containers started with a `WEAVE_CIDR` environment variable are handled as before.

 ## <a name="usage-with-weavedns"></a>Usage with WeaveDNS